Milton knocks out power to millions and spawns tornadoes across Florida. At least 5 dead

 This version removes an erroneous reference to 150 tornadoes.
 Scientists say it's too early to know how many tornadoes developed.

-Associated Press journalists Holly Ramer in New Hampshire; Joseph Frederick in West Bradenton, Florida; Curt Anderson in Tampa; Freida Frisaro in Fort Lauderdale; Brenden Farrington in Tallahassee; Michael Goldberg in Minneapolis; Patrick Whittle in Portland, Maine; Jeff Martin in Atlanta and Christopher L. Keller in Albuquerque, New Mexico, contributed to this report.
+Payne and Daley reported from Palmetto, Florida.
+Associated Press journalists Holly Ramer and Kathy McCormack in New Hampshire; Stephany Matat in Fort Pierce, Florida; Freida Frisaro in Fort Lauderdale; Michael Goldberg in Minneapolis; Joshua Boak in Washington and Jeff Martin in Atlanta contributed to this report.

 Credit: AP